Welcome to my weekly blog comedy series – The Writing Group.

 “I will not be rejected by anyone,” whispered Suzy, causing Richard to let out a loud gasp and Moira to pull a reluctant Karl towards her.
 “It all happened so fast.
 I just saw red.”

 Suzy rose from her chair.
 “Think I need to phone the police”.

 “Oh my goodness this is great novel fodder!
 Just look at her!” shrieked Stacey furiously writing on her pad.

 Matt cast a worried glance at Alfie who simply shook his head.

-There will be more next week from The Writing Club.
+There will be more next week from The Writing Group.

 photo credit: Upsplash